vedi/cocos2dx-store/README.md

 If you're building your cocos2dx application for the Android platform, open our Android Studio project from cocos2dx-store/proj.android and take a look at how to integrate it into .

 #### In your Android Studio project:
-1. Create an Android.mk similar to [the one](about:blank) under the proj.android/jni folder.
+1. Create an Android.mk similar to [the one](https://github.com/ronmrdechai/cocos2dx-store/blob/master/proj.android/jni/Android.mk) under the proj.android/jni folder.
 Take a look at Application.mk and see how we added '-fexceptions' to 'APP_CPPFLAGS'.
 2. From cocos2dx-store/android.proj, copy the `com` directory into your project's `src` directory. (you can remove the `example` subdirectory)
-3. In the above [Getting Started](https://github.com/soomla/cocos2dx-store#getting-started), we mentioned you need to recursively clone cocos2dx-store.
+3. In the [getting started](https://github.com/ronmrdechai/cocos2dx-store#getting-started) section, we mentioned you need to recursively clone cocos2dx-store.
 By doing that you also cloned [android-store](https://www.github.com/soomla/android-store) into the 'cocos2dx-store/submodules' directory.
 Make sure you add the folder 'SoomlaAndroidStore/src' from android-store into your classpath as a source folder.

 #### In your Cocos2d-x project: